springernature/vpat/springerlink.md

 <br><br>
 When the transfer process is complete, the navigation methods between designs will be broadly consistent.
 <br><br>
-Pages located at checkout.springer.com deal with with sensitive information and have an intentionally stripped-down design, and do not share the same navigation system as the main site.
+Pages located at checkout.springer.com deal with sensitive information and have an intentionally stripped-down design, and do not share the same navigation system as the main site.
 The navigation of this set of pages is internally consistent.
 </td>
 </tr>
 <tr id="consistent-identification" valign="top">